hcodes/yaspeller/README.md

 Example: `console,html,custom_report.js`

 #### `--check-yo`
-Check the correctness of using the letter "e" in Russian texts.
+Check the correctness of using the letter “Ё” (Yo) in Russian texts.

 #### `--by-words`
 Do not use a dictionary environment (context) during the scan.<br/>